On Watanabe: Biography

 In July 1928, he left Hakubunkan to concentrate on his own creative activities.
 In April 1929, together with Keisuke, he translated work by Edogawa Ranpo for the publication of The Poe, Hoffmann Collection (part of The Kozeisha Complete Works of World Popular Literature, Volume 30; both of them were in charge of Edgar Allan Poe).
 In addition, he recommended that Keisuke write a detective novel as potential material for the silent film star Tokihiko Okada, and this resulted in Keisuke's maiden work, Madonna with False Eyes (Shin Seinen, June issue).
 In November, he returned to work at the Shin Seinen editorial department.

-On 9 February 1930, with translator Shigeji Narahara (Shuji Hasegawa), he visited Jun'ichirō Tanizaki, who was living in Okamoto near Kobe (now Higashinada Ward, Kobe City), to persuade him to write an essay for Shin Seinen.
+On 9 February 1930, with translator Shigeji Narahara (Shūji Hasegawa), he visited Jun'ichirō Tanizaki, who was living in Okamoto near Kobe (now Higashinada Ward, Kobe City), to persuade him to write an essay for Shin Seinen.
 That night (around 1:50 a.m. on the following day, the 10th), a freight train collided with his taxi at a railroad crossing in Shukugawa.
 He was taken to Nishinomiya Regeneration Hospital, but died of cerebral contusion.
 Narahara, who was in the taxi with him, was also injured but survived.

 Tanizaki published his eulogy for Watanabe entitled Shunkan in the April 1930 issue of Shin Seinen.
 The incident was the motivation for Tanizaki to write The Secret History of the Lord of Musashi, and it was serialized in the same magazine from 1931 onwards.